MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Introduction

-In this work, we develop a novel technique, called mutual cover, to impede the adversary from matching the combination of QI values while overcoming the above problems.
-The key idea of our solution is to make similar tuples to cover for each other by randomizing their QI values according to some random output tables.
-The advantages are as follows: (1) mutual cover provides great privacy protection mainly because the anonymization process is not visible for the adversary; (2) the anonymized table of the mutual cover has remarkable information utility because the result of a query is specific records rather than QI groups; (3) mutual cover avoids the over-protection for identities while protecting sensitive values; and (4) mutual cover has excellent flexibility that can achieve various anonymization results by controlling random output tables.
+In this work, we propose a novel technique called the Mutual Cover (MuCo) to impede adversary from matching the combination of QI values while overcoming the above issues.
+The key idea of MuCo is to make similar tuples to cover for each other by randomizing their QI values according to random output tables.

-There are three main steps in mutual cover.
-First, it partitions the tuples into QI groups via certain heuristics, then similar records are assigned in one QI group.
-Second, random output tables, which control the distribution of random output values in each QI group, are calculated to make similar tuples to cover for each other at the minimal cost.
-Finally, mutual cover replaces the original QI values with random QI values according to the random output tables.
-For example, suppose that mutual cover assigns the records in Figure \ref{fig_1a} into the same QI group.
-Then, mutual cover calculates a random output table for example on age as shown in Figure \ref{fig_3}.
-In the random output table, rows correspond to records, and columns correspond to the range of age.
-Every entry value denotes the probability that the record carries the column value.
-For instance, we can observe that Dean is covered with Daphne and Helen, and his age outputs 28 with probability 0.320538 and 29 with probability 0.679462.
-Finally, mutual cover generates random QI values according to the random output table to replace the corresponding original QI values.
+Specifically, there are three main steps in the proposed approach.
+First, MuCo partitions the tuples into groups and assigns similar records into the same group as far as possible.
+Second, the random output tables, which control the distribution of random output values within each group, are calculated to make similar tuples to cover for each other at the minimal cost.
+Finally, MuCo generates anonymized microdata by replacing the original QI values with random values according to the random output tables.
+For instance, for the original table in Figure \ref{fig_1a}, MuCo partitions the records into four groups and calculates random output tables on age as shown in Figure \ref{fig_3}.
+In the random output tables, the rows correspond to the records, and the columns correspond to the ranges of age values.
+Every entry value denotes the probability that the record carries the column value in the anonymized table.
+For example, we can observe that Helen is covered with Daphne and Dean, and her age outputs 28 with a probability of 0.7129 and outputs 29 with a probability of 0.2871.
+Then, MuCo generates an anonymized table in which the original QI values are replaced by the random values according to the random output tables.